avored/laravel-ecommerce/README.md

 ## Demo

-a demo store can be found at [https://demo.avored.com](https://demo.avored.com/).
+A demo store can be found at [https://demo.avored.com](https://demo.avored.com/).

 ## Contributing